-Another option would be to drop the package pricing model and remove the subscription to use the graduated pricing model.
+Another option would be to drop the package pricing model and use the graduated pricing model.
 This model would allow us to create several tiers with different unit prices.
-We could define a flat fee for our first 100,000 requests (i.e. committed usage) and then apply a decreasing unit price to offer a volume discount.
+For the first 100,000 requests included in the subscription, we set a flat fee of $0 and then apply a decreasing unit price to offer a volume discount.

 ‘Pay-as-you-go’ pricing strategies are popular among API companies like Algolia.

 With Lago, you can adapt this template to your products and services, using some of our most popular features:

 Plan models, with or without subscription;

 Billable metrics, including the ‘sum’ aggregation type; and